arda-org/xSuite/README.md

 ## Starter Contracts (audited)

-The Arda team has created starter contracts to be used as a great starting point for the development of your new smart contract and to save you a significant amount of time setting up the codebase and writing the initial logic.
-Starter contracts are **audited by Arda**.
+Starter contracts are a great starting point for your new smart contract.
+They will save you significant time setting up the codebase and writing the initial logic.
+They are **audited by Arda**.
+[View starter contracts](https://xsuite.dev/new-contract).

 ## Onboarding and Training